zhengxingliu/Web-Photo-Gallery-with-Text-Detection/README.md

-# ece1779_a1
+# Web Photo Gallery with Text Detection

-web application using Python, Flask and MySql, running on AWS EC2
+* Web application using Python, Flask and MySQL
->>
+* User can upload photos and browse their own gallery
-A photo gallary performing text detection.
-User can upload photos and browse their own photo gallary.
-Text detected in photos will be marked out
+* Detected text area in photos will be marked out